zalando/postgres-operator/docs/reference/cluster_manifest.md

   client connects with `sslmode=verify-ca` or `sslmode=verify-full`.
   Default is empty.

+* **caSecretName**
+  By setting the `caSecretName` value, the ca certificate file defined by the `caFile` will be fetched from this secret instead of `secretName` above.
+  This secret has to hold a file with that name in its root.

   Optionally one can provide full path for any of them.
 By default it is relative to the "/tls/", which is mount path of the tls secret.
+  If `caSecretName` is defined, the ca.crt path is relative to "/tlsca/", otherwise to the same "/tls/".